niklastoe/PySamplingQuality/README.md

 # PySamplingQuality
 _Released under the GNU General Public License version 3 by MikeN12_

-The actual version of PySamplingQuality.py is (15.02.17-1), and the tutorial needs to be modified!
+The actual version of PySamplingQuality.py is (31.03.17-1).
+The tool is based on the paper:

-v25.11.16
+Paper:        Quantitative assessment of molecular dynamics sampling for flexible systems
+Authors:      Mike Nemec and Daniel Hoffmann published in: Journal of Chemical Theory and Computation, 2017, 13 (2), pp 400-414
+DOI:          10.1021/acs.jctc.6b00823

+v31.03.17

 Python tool to assess the sampling quality of Molecular Dynamics (MD) simulations using multiple trajectories